neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 The code above does the following:

-- Imports the `useChat` hook by `ai` SDK to manage the conversation between user and the chatbot.
-It simplifies the management of conversation between user and the chatbot.
-It by default, posts to the `/api/chat` endpoint to obtain responses from chatbot.
+- Imports the `useChat` hook by `ai` SDK to manage the conversation between the user and the chatbot.
+It simplifies the management of conversation between the user and the chatbot.
+By default, it posts to the `/api/chat` endpoint to obtain responses from the chatbot.
 - Exports a React component that returns a form containing an `<input>` element to allow users to enter their query.
 - Creates a conversation UI looping over the set of messages (managed by the AI SDK).

-Now, let’s create a component that will allow the user to add a text to the chatbot's knowledge.
+Now, let’s create a component that will allow the user to add text to the chatbot's knowledge.

 ### Build UI to update Chabot’s Knowledge

-Inside `src` directory, create a `Learn.jsx`  file with the following code:
+Inside the `src` directory, create a `Learn.jsx` file with the following code:

 ```jsx
 // File: src/Learn.jsx